Donna831500/Machine_Learning_Python/K-Means/readme.md

 of a logistic classifier and a vanilla nearest neighbor classifier.
 An example is shown below. ![](classification_output.png)

-Q4 Image compression with K-means {#image-compression-with-k-means}
+Q4 Image compression with K-means
 ---------------------------------

 In this part, we will take lossy image compression as another